inexorgame-obsolete/wiki-mirror/Build.md

 # to create a debug build and build it.
 (mkdir build && cd build && conan install .. -s compiler=gcc -s compiler.version=5.2 --build=missing && conan build ..)
 # to set a specific compiler and version if you got multiple ones installed.
-# Reading some stuff up in the conan docs might be helpful here
+# Reading some stuff up in the Conan docs might be helpful here
 ```

-Notice: make sure to do *cmake ..* and *make* from a directory that is not referenced by a symlink somewhere in the path (otherwise you will have some problems with protobuf).
+Notice: make sure to do *cmake ..* and *make* from a directory that is not referenced by a symlink somewhere in the path (otherwise you will have some problems with Protobuf).

 ### Parallel build using make (-j for conan)